 Both Lake Louise and Moraine Lake are geographically very close to each other yet separated by both Mount Temple and Mount Aberdeen, with about 1 hour’s drive between the two lakes.

-Canoeing on the lake is the reason most people visit Lake Louise in the summertime, paying upwards of $135 Canadian dollars for an hour on the water.
+Canoeing on the lake is the reason most people visit Lake Louise in the summertime, paying upwards of $135 CAD for an hour on the water.

 Summertime is your best opportunity to get out and paddle on the lake, or visit Banff national park during the winter months between November to June when the lake is frozen and try ice-skating across the lake.